 Things to do in Olite

-Olite is also known as the wine capital from Navarre.
-The big party, the Fiesta de la Vendimia (“Wine Harvest Festival”), place.
-A tradition during this festival is that some young people stomp grapes with their feet to make wine, after which there is the opportunity to taste different types of wines.
-In addition, Olite is home to the Museo de la Vina y el Vino (Vineyard and Wine Museum) of Navarra, housed in an old palace from the 17th century.
+Olite is also known as the wine capital of Navarre.
+In early September, the big celebration, the Fiesta de la Vendimia (“Grape Harvest Festival”), takes place.
+A tradition during this festival is that some young people stomp grapes with their feet to make wine, after which there is an opportunity to taste different types of wines.
+Additionally, Olite is home to the Museum of Vineyards and Wine of Navarre, located in an old 17th-century palace.

 During the second weekend of August the Medieval Days take place, where the city goes back in time to the Middle Ages.
 Numerous activities, musical performances and acts take place, along with a medieval market.
 In addition, many people dress in all kinds of medieval attire.
 Similar to these celebrations, a similar event takes place in the nearby village Artajona at the end of August.